 Each year MHCF will award $10,000 to a Montana-based non-profit organization, university, state or local agency, or tribal government that demonstrates exceptional leadership, innovation, and progress in improving behavioral health and health care in Montana.
 Individuals may be nominated, but the nominee’s organization must accept the award on his or her behalf.

 Nominations will be accepted beginning on August 1 each year and due on November 1.
 The awardee will be announced by December 1.
-To nominate your organization or another organization, click the button below.

 About Mignon Waterman